-TCAT Shelbyville and all Tennessee Board of Regents institutions have prohibitions against the possession and/or use of drugs and alcohol on property controlled by TCAT Shelbyville or while participating in a TCAT Shelbyville sponsored program.
-(Please see disciplinary policies and procedures concerning student conduct listing in the Tennessee Board of Regents Policies (TBR) and Guidelines for TCATs section of this handbook).
-Various federal, state, and local statutes make it unlawful to manufacture, distribute, solicit, dispense, deliver, sell, or possess with intent to manufacture, distribute, solicit, dispense, deliver, or sell controlled substances.
+Tennessee College of Applied Technology - Shelbyville and all Tennessee Board of Regents institutions haveprohibitions against the possession and/or use of drugs and alcohol on property controlled by TennesseeCollege of Applied Technology - Shelbyville or while participating in a Tennessee College of Applied Technology - Shelbyville-sponsored program.
+(Please see disciplinary policies and procedures concerning student conduct listing in the Tennessee Board of Regents Policies (TBR) and Guidelines for Tennessee College of Applied Technology - Shelbyville section of this handbook).

+Various federal, state, and local statutes make it unlawful to manufacture, distribute, solicit, dispense, deliver, or sell controlled substances.
 The penalty imposed depends upon many factors, which include the type and amount of controlled substance involved, the number of prior offenses, if any, whether death or serious bodily injury results from the use of such substance, and whether any other crimes were committed in connection with the use of such substance.
 Possible maximum penalties for a violation of federal/state laws prohibiting the use/distribution of drugs/alcohol include imprisonment, up to a term of life imprisonment, and fines in excess of \$1 million.
-In addition, employees/students found to be in violations of federal or state laws regarding the use/distribution of drugs/alcohol may be subject to disciplinary action up to, and including, termination of employment or enrollment at the TCAT.
+In addition, employees/students found to be in violations of federal or state laws regarding the use/distribution of drugs/alcohol may be subject to disciplinary action up to, and including, termination of employment or enrollment at the Tennessee College of Applied Technology - Shelbyville.